kjos-i/UNet_PyTorch/README.md

 1. For this UNet implementation, the image masks must be binary with background = 0 and class label = 1

 2. Make sure to have a separate test dataset.
-Arrange your training (training and validation combined) dataset images and masks like this:
+Arrange your training dataset (training and validation combined) like this:

 <img width="220" height="153" alt="Skjermbilde 2025-11-07 203630" src="https://github.com/user-attachments/assets/bc13a00d-c9f6-48e9-92b9-e4bf5317411a" />